 Carlo served on the Board of Directors of the GCNA from 2005-2011 and currently serves on several GCNA sub-committees.
 He was awarded the Medal of Honor of University of California (Berkeley) in 1993 for “distinguished service to the carillon.”
 In 2014, Carlo authored the book, “Arranging for the Carillon,” and as an arranger, he has had many of his works published and in widespread circulation.
 A few of his original compositions have also been published.

 Recognizing the need for an independent carillon institute to serve carillonists of all ages and skill levels, and with an interest in a variety of musical styles, Carlo founded the North American Carillon School in 2012.
 With branches throughout North America, the school continues to grow and expand.

 During the academic year, Carlo plays a weekly recital and teaches the art of carillon playing at Principia College in Elsah, Illinois.
-He served the congregation of St. Paul Lutheran Church in Hamel, Illinois, until October 2016, as organist/choir director.
+In the Spring of 2017 he started serving the congregation of St. John's Lutheran Church in Springfield, Illinois, as organist.